-- Article 2 Modified Ballot Computation (the following procedure can only be used in meets where events are restricted to one heat): - a) Two place pickers, one on each side of the pool at the finish wall, shall independently determine and list the order of finish of swimmers in all lanes. - b) If the decisions of both place pickers agree, that order of finish is official regardless of times. - c) If the decisions of the place pickers differ, the order of finish of each swimmer is determined by adding the numerical value of the place given that swimmer by each judge and the numerical value of the official time.
+- Article 1 - In most meets, placing is by time only.
+One or two place picker(s) may be assigned to provide backup information.
+The place picker(s) shall independently determine and list the order of finish of swimmers in all lanes.
+Although it will not necessarily be used, this information may be considered by the time/place coordinator when time discrepancies or similar problems occur.
+These place picks do NOT supplant official times or official places as determined by official times unless the meet referee determines that an egregious problem exists.
+This information is not used to pick places in close races. - Article 2 Modified Ballot Computation (the following procedure can only be used in meets where events are restricted to one heat): - a) Two place pickers, one on each side of the pool at the finish wall, shall independently determine and list the order of finish of swimmers in all lanes. - b) If the decisions of both place pickers agree, that order of finish is official regardless of times. - If the decisions of the place pickers differ, the order of finish of each swimmer is determined by adding the numerical value of the place given that swimmer by each judge and the numerical value of the official time.
 The swimmer having the lowest total is the winner.
 If 2 or more swimmers have identical totals, the result is a tie.